PQI 6 in 1 USB-C to HDMI-4K 2xUSB3.1 SD USB-C Gigabit Ethernet

 The USB3.1 offer high speed transfer unparalleled to previous USB2.0/ 1.1 specifications.
 It dramatically reduces large data transfer time and provides instant data access!

-The cable is covered in interlaced composite fiber.
+The cable is covered in interlaced composite fibre.
 It is more resistant to external pulls, prevents electrical leaks and extends lifespan usage.

 Please note your statutory rights are not affected.